hyperledger-archives/sawtooth-next-directory/ui/readme.md

 Run `npm install` to get all the latest packages.
 This project was build with Node v6.11.3 and npm v3.10.10.

+Replace the API endpoint base URL in the variable 'base' at the top of src/environment/environment.prod.js with your own.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Unless running in production mode, api calls will be eumulated and will not use the API endpoint set in the environment config file.

+Run `npm start -- --env=prod --host=0.0.0.0` to run in production mode and accept connections from other hosts.

 ## Code scaffolding